Q-Learning with Shift-Aware Upper Confidence Bound in Non-Stationary Reinforcement Learning: Related work

 \section{Related work}

 \textbf{UCB-based methods in non-stationary RL.} Relying on the principle of optimism in the face of uncertainty, UCB has become an efficient strategy to explore the uncertain environment while maximizing the reward in bandit~\citep{yasin2011improved}.
 Building on this direction, a recent line of research has applied these UCB ideas to address non-stationary RL, encompassing both model-based and model-free settings.
 Specifically, in the model-based RL, UCLR2~\citep{auerUCLR2} and UCLR3~\citep{bourel2020UCLR3} form estimates of the transition probabilities of the MDP using past samples, and add UCB to the estimated transition matrix.
 An alternative approach is UCBVI~\citep{azar2017minimax}, which directly adds a UCB bonus to the Q-values with a strong assumption that transition matrices are similar within an episode.
-Despite the guarantees of sharp regret and the match with the lower bound (that is, $\Omega(\sqrt{H^3|\mathcal{S}| |\mathcal{A}|K})$), all of the results in this model-based research require estimating and storing the entire transition matrix and thus suffer from unfavorable time (i.e., $\Tilde{\mathcal{O}}(KH|\mathcal{S}|^2|\mathcal{A}|)$) and space complexities (i.e., $\mathcal{O}(|\mathcal{S}|^2|\mathcal{A}|H)$).\\ Therefore, toward a computationally efficient method, \citet{jin2018isQ} introduces model-free Q-learning~UCB by incorporating an UCB term to show the confidence of $Q$-values, which can achieve total regret $\mathcal{O}(\sqrt{H^5|\mathcal{S}||\mathcal{A}|K})$ with $\mathcal{O}(KH)$ time and $\mathcal{O}(|\mathcal{S}||\mathcal{A}|H)$ space complexity in episodic MDP.
-Based on this direction, \citet{wang2020Qlearning} and \citet{yang2021qlearning} later show that Q-learning~UCB achieves nearly optimal regret bound in discounted MDP.
-In particular, if there exists a strictly positive sub-optimality gap, \citet{wang2020Qlearning} proves that Q-learning enjoys a $\mathcal{O}\left(\frac{|\mathcal{S}| |\mathcal{A}|}{(1-\gamma)^6\Delta_{\min}} \log\left(\frac{|\mathcal{S}| |\mathcal{A}|T}{(1-\gamma)\Delta_{\min}}\right)\right)$ cumulative regret bound.
-Yet, all of these results for Q-learning~UCB assume that the transition between episodes in episodic MDP and the step in discounted MDP are fixed.
-This is a strong assumption in real-world sequential decision-making applications because the environment can change in the long run.
-Hence, we relax this fixed assumption by considering that the transition function can change at a particular episode and time step.\\ There are also other variants of non-stationary RL settings, such as broader literature on continual or concept-drift RL~\citep{cheung2020RL, xie2021deepRL}.
-Some close to our setting, like \citet{gajane2018sliding}, present a non-UCB approach that considers a switching-MDP problem, rather than our non-stationary problem. \citet{mao2021near} constrains the transition cumulative variations to not exceed certain variation budgets, and the regret bound depends on this budget value, whereas our setting and analysis do not depend on any budget.
+Despite the guarantees of sharp regret and the match with the lower bound (that is, $\Omega(\sqrt{H^3|\mathcal{S}| |\mathcal{A}|K})$), all of the results in this model-based research require estimating and storing the entire transition matrix and thus suffer from unfavorable time (i.e., $\Tilde{\mathcal{O}}(KH|\mathcal{S}|^2|\mathcal{A}|)$) and space complexities (i.e., $\mathcal{O}(|\mathcal{S}|^2|\mathcal{A}|H)$).